Lehigh provides funding opportunities to students in the Ph.D. in Business and Economics Program

 Part-time students are not eligible to purchase insurance through Lehigh University's student plan.

 For complete details on the Student Health Insurance plan, including complete eligibility requirements, effective dates and costs, enrollment periods, and the schedule of benefits, please see:

 - Lehigh University Student Health Insurance Plan information available from University Health Plans

 The subsidy program is offered to students who meet all criteria listed below on the payment subsidy date:

 - Full time or certified full time graduate student

 - Receiving assistantship or fellowship payments through the university payroll system

 - Have paid their Lehigh injury and sickness insurance premium in full or are signed up for payroll deduction of premiums

 For 2018-19, the annual premium for student only coverage will be $1,918.
+(2020-2021 information is coming soon.)
 The University will provide a subsidy of $954 for the 2018-2019 year, thus, the out-of-pocket cost for individual coverage will be $964.
 Subsidy payments are automatically paid to all eligible students each semester and do not require application forms.